bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 </html>
 ```

-In order to run the web service we need make a change to `public/index.php`.
+In order to run the web service, we need to make a change to `public/index.php`.

 ```php
 <?php